striblab/documentation/Schools/README_testscores.txt

 There are also queries in there for the graphics we typically do every year.

-To get the data for Jeff's dataviz:  The R script called "process_data" will pull the data from mySQL (this takes a little while to run) and then it does a bunch of joining and runs the regression analysis.
+To get the data for Jeff's dataviz:  The R script called "process__test_score_data.R" will pull the data from mySQL (this takes a little while to run) and then it does a bunch of joining and runs the regression analysis.
 When it's finished, it will spit out a csv file to your working directory called "mca_dataviz.csv".
 This file can replace the existing data in Jeff's dataviz.

 The main thing to watch for on this is to see if the regression ran ok -- the fields called predicted, residual and categoryname should be populated for all records.
 I tested this using last year's data and it ran perfectly, so it should be fine.